imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 Analysis tool that 1) Merges individual Sholl profiles into a single table and 2) Obtains the average profile (with standard deviation) of a group of cells.

 {% include bc path='File|Open Samples|ddaC Neuron' color='white'%}
 Opens a sample image of a Drosophila class IV ddaC sensory neuron in which dendrites have been previously segmented (2D arbor).
 Use it to get acquainted with the plugin.
-Run {% include bc path='Image|Show Info...' color='white'%} (shortcut: {% include key content='press\|I' %} ) to know more about this cell type.
+Run {% include bc path='Image|Show Info...' color='white'%} (shortcut: {% include key key='I' %} ) to know more about this cell type.

 <!-- -->